 Nutrition Facts for the Chocolate shake are listed here.

 When mixed just with water (blech), one serving contains:

-The fibre amount is decent.
-Although not all of it is whole grain fibre, but prebiotic fibre.
+160 calories 17 carbs 6g fibre 7g sugar 17g protein The fibre amount is decent.
+Although not all of it is whole grain fibre, but prebiotic fibre (inulin, or chicory root).
 Adding prebiotics bumps up the fibre levels but doesn’t have the benefits that come with whole-grain fibre, like lowering cholesterol and improving poops.

 The sugar level isn’t crazy high.
 I assume to cover the more bitter herbs and flavours, some needed to be added.
 On top of the Stevia.
-So that you have a better idea, 8g is 2 cubes of 2 tsp of sugar, so 7g is close to that.
+So that you have a better idea, 8 grams of sugar is 2 cubes of sugar, so 7 grams of sugar is close to that.

-At 17g, the protein seems pretty standard for a protein-type shake (around 20g).
+At 17 grams of protein, this seems pretty standard for a protein-type shake (around 20g).
 We need 0.8g per kg protein per day at least, so 54g or so per day for a person weighing 150 lbs/68kg.
 A 100g chicken breast contains about 30g and a glass of milk 9g, as reference.

 Is there any research on Shakeology?